chaiwee/2018_os_proj3/README.md

 ### requirements:
 * Objective: understand file systems structure and organization.
     * The simulator has to work correctly. (should not break down, should obtain exact data that you requested)
-    * Support the following file operations: mount, open, read, close
+    * Support the following file operations:
+        * mount
+        * open
+        * read
+        * close
-    * You should be able to read at least one (normal) file (open, read, close), rather than directory-files.
+    * You should be able to read bouth normal-files and directory-files.
 * You can assume the following (or your own) data structure
-    * You can use pre-built filesystem image (disk.img), based on:
-        * // code: structures for superblock, i-nodes, and data blocks.
+    * /* code example: structures for superblock, i-nodes, and data blocks */
+    * filesystem image (disk.img) is based on that.
 * root-file-system(rootfs) mount
     * at system start/booting time rootfs has to be mounted.
     * populates all the files in the root-directory, and loads i-nodes from the disk-image.